ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-kakutef7aio.rst

 .. note::

-   Support for this board is available with Copter-3.6.0 (and higher)
+   Support for these two boards are available with Copter-3.6.0 (and higher)

 Specifications
 ==============